Al Jaffee: Techniques and materials

-When designing his Mad Fold-Ins, Jaffee starts with the finished "answer" to the Fold-In, and then spreads it apart and places a piece of tracing paper over it in order to fill in the center "throw-away" aspect of the image, which is covered up when the page is folded over, using regular pencil at this stage.
-Jaffee will then trace the image onto another piece of illustration board using carbon paper.
-At this stage he uses red or green color pencils, which are distinct from the black pencil of the original drawing, in order to discern his progress.
-Once the image is on the illustration board, he will then finish it by painting it.
-Because the illustration board is too inflexible to fold, Jaffee does not see the finished Fold-In image until it is published.
+When designing his Mad Fold-Ins, Jaffee started with the finished "answer" to the Fold-In, and then spread it apart and placed a piece of tracing paper over it in order to fill in the center "throw-away" aspect of the image, which is covered up when the page is folded over, using regular pencil at this stage.
+Jaffee would then trace the image onto another piece of illustration board using carbon paper.
+At this stage he used red or green color pencils, which were distinct from the black pencil of the original drawing, in order to discern his progress.
+Once the image was on the illustration board, he would then finish it by painting it.
+Because the illustration board was too stiff to fold, Jaffee did not see the finished Fold-In image until it was published.

 Awards and recognition

 Jaffee won the National Cartoonists Society Advertising and Illustration Award for 1973, its Special Features Award for 1971 and 1975, and its Humor Comic Book Award for 1979.
 In 2008, he won the Reuben Awards' Cartoonist of the Year.

 In 2005, the production company Motion Theory created a video for recording artist Beck's song "Girl" using Jaffee's Mad Fold-Ins as inspiration; Jaffee's name appears briefly in the video, on a television screen.

 The March 13, 2006, episode of The Colbert Report aired on Jaffee's 85th birthday, and comedian Stephen Colbert saluted the artist with a Fold-In birthday cake.
 The cake featured the salutary message "Al, you have repeatedly shown artistry & care of great credit to your field."
 When the center section of the cake was removed, the remainder read, "Al, you are old."